Constructive set theory

-Constructive set theory is an approach to mathematical constructivism following the program of axiomatic set theory.
+Axiomatic constructive set theory is an approach to mathematical constructivism following the program of axiomatic set theory.

 The same first-order language with "$=$" and "$\in$" of classical set theory is usually used, so this is not to be confused with a constructive types approach.

 On the other hand, some constructive theories are indeed motivated by their interpretability in type theories.